lukasturcani/vabene/readme.rst

 Vabene
 ======

-``Vabene`` is a Python library for creating molecular graphs, which obey user-defined valence restrictions.
+``vabene`` is a Python library for creating molecular graphs, which obey user-defined valence restrictions.
 You can install it with::

     pip install vabene